ZXVentures/AppPlayground/README.md

 Boilerplate for a [React Native](https://facebook.github.io/react-native/) project using [Redux](http://redux.js.org/) for state and [GraphQL (Apollo)](http://dev.apollodata.com/react/react-native.html) for network requests.

-This project will also have AWS Lambda endpoints to fetch mock data from.
-Additionally we will include the ability to modify the GraphQL schema and deploy your own Lambda instances using the [Serverless Framework](https://serverless.com/).

 ### Goals

 * Provide a quick prototyping environment for React Native apps with similar architectures.